 Jess has over 18 years experience of education in various guises.
 She joined the University of Warwick in 2006 and the Academic Development Centre in 2011.
 During her time in ADC she has held various portfolios including supporting PhD students, developing a new pathway for experienced staff and leading on the Technology Enhanced Learning pathway.
 Jess is the course lead for the Postgraduate Award in Technology Enhanced Learning (D1 an D2) which also leads to Associate Fellowship or Fellowship of the HEA.
 She supports other programmes within ADC including mentoring for APP EXP and as an assessor for the different pathways.

-Jess leads and coordinates the Extended Classroom TEL Forum and Technology Enhanced Active Learning Festival (TEALFest) working with colleagues from Academic Technology and across the institution.
+Jess leads and coordinates the Technology Enhanced Learning Forum and Technology Enhanced Active Learning Festival (TEALFest) in collaboration with colleagues from Academic Technology and across the institution.
 More recently Jess has taken on the leadership of a new Learning Design Consultancy Unit - collaborating with colleagues from across the institution to support the move to blended and online teaching and learning.
-Jess is a WIHEA fellow.
+The impact of the LDCU work has been recognised nationally with an Advance HE Collaborative Award for Teaching Exellence (CATE) in 2022.
+Jess is a WIHEA allumni fellow.

-Outside of Warwick Jess is secretary to the ALT-ELESIG (formerly the Evaluating Learner Experiences of E-learning Special Interest Group).
+Outside of Warwick Jess is vice-chair of the ALT-ELESIG (formerly the Evaluating Learner Experiences of E-learning Special Interest Group).
 Jess is a reviewer for several journals including 'Innovations in Education and Teaching International Journal' and the 'Association for Learning Technology Review Journal'.

 Jess has a particular interest in digital education - both the challenges and opportunities that technology affords in the physical and online space.
 She is also interested in how we design learning with a specific interest in design thinking techniques for the development of education.
 Jess has been involved in adapting the ABC learning design framework for Warwick.
-Other areas of interest include the development and fostering of communities of practice online and the role 'play' can have within teaching and learning.
-She is also interested in exploring the role of the tutor in the online space.
+Other areas of interest include the development and fostering of communities of practice online and creating accessible and inclusive learning experiences online.

-Humphreys, J. 'A pathway of discovery – TEL staff development', Assocaition for Learning Technology Conference, University of Manchester, September 2018.
+Humphreys, J. (September 2018) ‘A pathway of discovery – TEL for staff development’ Presentation, Association for Learning Technology Conference, University of Manchester ‘